 Rhodes scholarships are for outstanding United States citizens who are between eighteen and twenty-four on October 1 of the year of application.
 Students should apply in their senior year.
 Each scholarship offers two years or more of postgraduate study at the University of Oxford.
 Thirty-two scholarships are assigned annually to the United States.
 Applications are due to the Liberal Arts Honors Program office in CLA 2.104 in early September.

 On Honors Day each spring, the University designates outstanding students as College Scholars and Distinguished College Scholars, on the basis of registration and grade point average requirements for courses taken in residence at the University, as specified below.
+A student is ineligible for honors recognition if, in the last two years, the student received sanctions under Subchapter 11-701 (a)(2)-(a)(14) of the Institutional Rules for (1) academic misconduct involving academic probation or higher, and/or (2) non-academic misconduct involving probation or higher.
 Students who are eligible for recognition receive invitations to the Honors Day convocation about three weeks before Honors Day.

 To be designated a College Scholar, a student must meet all of the following requirements: